belgattitude/httpx/packages/memo-intl/README.md

 |------------------------------------------------|----------------------------:|
 | `import { MIntl } from '@httpx/memo-intl'      |                      ~ 900B |

-> Note that per-se the library weigths less than 300 bytes, the quick-lru dependency makes the difference.
+> Note that per-se the library weights less than 300 bytes, the size limit accounts for the @httpx/lru dependency.
 > For CJS usage (not recommended) track the size on [bundlephobia](https://bundlephobia.com/package/@httpx/memo-intl@latest).

 ## Compatibility